LynNor1/PaintByNumber_OCR/README.md

 Presumably all goes well and you now have OpenCV native libraries and the Java Native Interface to work with.
 The .jar file should be in the build/bin folder and the native library files should be in build/lib.

+## OpenCV and NetBeans
+Now that OpenCV and it's Java bindings have been built, you need to add the `opencv-453.jar` library to the list of Libraries for the project.
+And you add `-Djava.library.path=/Users/Lynne/Documents/OpenCV/build/lib` to the "Run" "VM Options:" Project Preferences.

+## OpenCV Example in Java / NetBeans
+The following code was used to compute the FFT of a greyscale image.